huhx/compose_image_picker/README.md

     val requestType: RequestType = RequestType.COMMON,
 )
 ```
-So you can change the maxAssets and gridCount
+So you can configure the maxAssets and gridCount to meet the requirements for different screens
 ```kotlin
 AssetPicker(
     assetPickerConfig = AssetPickerConfig(gridCount = 4, maxAssets = 20),